HOW MUCH DOES IT COST?

 HOW WILL MY ROYALTIES BE PAID TO ME?

-If you are a not a direct member of a Collection Society, we will receive your royalties and pass them onto you.
-We will get in touch with a statement to show exactly how much you have earned and to get your bank details.
-If your payment is over the £40 threshold we will pay your royalties via bank transfer about a week later.
+If you are a not a direct member of a collection society, we will receive royalties collected on your behalf and distribute them to you accordingly.
+We will get in touch with a statement to show exactly how much you have earned and request your bank details.
+If your payment is over the £40 threshold, we will pay out your royalties via bank transfer about a week later.

-If you are a direct member of a Collection Society and have given us your CAE/IPI number, we would have added it to your track registrations, meaning you will also receive some royalties direct from the Collection Society.
+If you are a direct member of a collection society and have given us your CAE/IPI number, we will have added it to your track registrations, meaning that you will also receive royalties directly from the collection society.

 THE REGISTRATIONS AT MY COLLECTION SOCIETY SHOW SENTRIC ELECTRONIC CONTROLLING A 50% SHARE OF MY TRACKS EVEN THOUGH OUR DEAL IS 80/20?

-We register your tracks at Collection Societies around the world.
+We register your tracks at collection societies around the world.
 The rights are split 50/50.
-If you are a member of a collection society, you get 50% direct and we receive 50%.
-As our deals are 80/20.
-We pay you from the 50% we receive, to make sure you get your 80%.
+If you are a member of a collection society, you get 50% of your royalties directly and we receive the other 50%.
+We payout the remainder of the royalties you are owed from the 50% we’ve collected on your behalf, ensuring you get your full 80%.

-CAN I GET MONEY FOR GIGS I’VE ALREADY PLAYED OR RADIO PLAYS, THAT HAVE ALREADY HAPPENED?
+CAN I GET MONEY FOR SETS I’VE ALREADY PLAYED OR RADIO PLAYS, THAT HAVE ALREADY HAPPENED?

 How much you receive is dependant on a number of factors:

-- The size of the venue you play at (The bigger the audiences, the higher the royalty)
+- The size of the venue (the larger he capacity, the higher the royalty)

-- Where you were on the lineup (e.g Headliner, first support etc..)
+- Your position on the lineup (i.e. headliner, first support act, etc..)

-IS THERE AN EASIER WAY TO ADD IN GIGS?
+IS THERE AN EASIER WAY TO ADD IN SETS?

 Yes.
-You can promote your gigs on Facebook and Bandsintown and also have them automatically be added to your Sentric Electronic profile.
-All you need to do is sign up free to bandsintown and add a few details.
-All the information will get added to your page on Facebook, on the Bandsintown website and onto your Sentric Electronic profile.
-All you will be required to do is click verify for the gigs to be processed by the relevant society around the world.
+When your promote your sets via Facebook and Bandsintown, the information can be automatically added to your Sentric Electronic profile.
+All you need to do is sign up to Bandsintown (free service) and add a few details.
+The information you fill in will subsequently get added to the Bandsintown website, your Facebook page, as well as your Sentric Electronic account.
+Once this process is in place, all you will be required to do in the future is click verify for the sets to be processed by the relevant societies around the world.

 WHY AM I NOT GETTING ROYALTIES FOR ONLINE RADIO PLAYS?

 Online radio stations are not required to provide playlist data by collection societies.
-So there are no royalties paid out for tracks played on those stations.
+As a result, no royalties are paid out for tracks played on those stations.

 WHAT IS SYNCHRONISATION ALL ABOUT?